 Adobe Photoshop or InDesign: Adobe products are used by industry professionals.
 Meaning, they’re sophisticated and have a steep learning curve.
 I recommend these programs only if you’re already super familiar with them.
 If not, go with Canva.
 I mean, I’m a proficient user of both Photoshop and InDesign, and I still reach for Canva pretty much by default these days.
 In fact, I made my media kit from scratch with Canva!

 Microsoft Word, Apple Pages, etc.: Meh.
 This ain’t 2005 anymore, guys.
 Sure, you can use MS Word or Apple Page or something similar to design your media kit, but if simplicity is what you’re searching for, I say go with Canva.

-Anyhow, once you’re ready to put things together, here’s what I recommend.
+Once you’re ready to put things together, consider making these pages: